Featured image for potato vs rice nutritional comparison charts

 Yes, potato is healthier than rice, but it’s unlikely that people will cease their rice-eating habit anytime soon.

-Speaking in my capacity as a Registered Dietitian in Gizigo, no need to force yourself if you don’t want to stop eating rice.
+Speaking in my capacity as a Registered Dietitian, no need to force yourself if you don’t want to stop eating rice.
 Both white rice and potato are good sources of carbohydrates.

 Potato comes with higher amounts of fibers and lower calories than white rice, which would prove beneficial if you were doing a weight-loss diet.
 It also contain more dietary fiber, which could help controlling your appetite.3

 Whether you choose potatoes or white rice is entirely up to you and your preference.
-Keep your meals simple, as you still need to consider your other nutrients.
-If you need some comparison for your protein, you can check which is healthier between goat meat and chicken meat.
+Keep your meals simple (lean goat or chicken meat might work too), as you still need to consider your other nutrients.

 Potato vs Rice in Details

-The Reference Dietary Intake percentages on this page are calculated based on the data provided by U.S. Department of Agriculture’s Dietary Guideline for Americans.4
+The Reference Dietary Intake percentages are calculated based on the Dietary Guideline for Americans 4 provided by the U.S. Department of Agriculture and the U.S. Department of Health and Human Services.

 Calories Comparison